swaptacular/swpt_accounts/protocol.rst

 transfer_note : string
-   A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see. [#note-limitations]_ If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.
+   A string that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see. [#note-limitations]_

-   Server implementations MAY further limit the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the limit is correctly stated in the ``transfer_note_max_bytes`` field in `AccountUpdate`_ messages.
+   Server implementations MAY impose additional limits on the maximal allowed byte-length of the UTF-8 encoding of this string, as long as the limit is correctly stated in the ``transfer_note_max_bytes`` field in `AccountUpdate`_ messages.

+   If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.

 transfer_note_format : string
-   The format used for the ``transfer_note`` string. [#transfer-note-format]_ An empty string signifies unstructured text.
+   The format used for the ``transfer_note`` string.
+An empty string signifies unstructured text. [#transfer-note-format]_

    If the transfer is being dismissed, this field will be ignored, and SHOULD contain an empty string.